-The mews has two doors, like you see in many bird enclosures.
+The mews has two doors as you see in many bird enclosures.
 Not only has this saved me a few times, but it’s also part of the federal regulations for housing birds of prey.
-In the first room I put on my leather glove and have his jesses ready.
+In the first room, I put on my leather glove and have his jesses ready.
 The jesses are two leather strips that go through the holes on the anklets he wears.
 This keeps him from flying off my fist.

 I’m beating the brush alongside the top of the gully, hoping to catch a cottontail rabbit off-guard and send it scurrying into the open.
 Buddy is perched above me, following me from tree to tree as I make my way underneath him.
 He watches the area around me closely, but also scans the surrounding hills looking for a rabbit trying to make an early escape.
 Sometimes he leaves the trees, and in the right wind, soars directly above me getting ready to strike at any moment.